-| Similar task specificity across high-level visual cortex, EBA, VLPFC and IPL.
+Similar task specificity across high-level visual cortex, EBA, VLPFC and IPL

-The first major result of our study is that there are three areas where the difference between naming the expression or naming a shape on top of it while ignoring the expression can be decoded with high accuracy, and mainly expressed through highly similar responses for all conditions in the explicit task.
-Our results are consistent with previous studies that have reported task specific activity in higher visual cortex and VLPFC (Bracci, Daniels, and Op de Beeck 2017; Bugatus, Weiner, and Grill-Spector 2017; Xu and Vaziri-Pashkam 2019; Haxby, Connolly, and Guntupalli 2014; Kriegeskorte et al. 2008; Pichon, de Gelder, and Grezes 2009).
-Specifically concerning explicit tasks, increased sensitivity in higher visual areas was found in some but not in other earlier studies.
-A previous study (Bugatus, Weiner, and Grill-Spector 2017) found that during either a working memory, oddball or selective attention task, the task effect was limited to VLPFC and not seen in high-level visual cortex where responses were more driven by stimulus category than by the task demands.
-One explanation for the same task effect seen in EBA and VLPFC here is that VLPFC contains flexible category representations (here body specific neurons) when the task requires it (Bugatus, Weiner, and Grill-Spector 2017).
-While this may explain the task sensitivity to body expression categorization in VLPFC, it does not address the parallel finding of task sensitivity in right EBA.
+The first major result of our study is that there are three areas where the difference between naming the expression or naming a shape while ignoring the expression can be decoded with high accuracy as seen in highly similar responses for all conditions in the explicit task.
+Our results are consistent with previous studies that have reported task specific activity in VLPFC (Bracci, Daniels, and Op de Beeck 2017; Bugatus, Weiner, and Grill-Spector 2017; Xu and Vaziri-Pashkam 2019; Haxby, Connolly, and Guntupalli 2014; Kriegeskorte et al. 2008; Pichon, de Gelder, and Grezes 2009) and is consistent with role of cognitive and affective control attributed to VLPFC (Szczepanski and Knight 2014).
+Task sensitive activity level in higher visual areas is more debated and was found in some but not in other earlier studies.
+A previous study (Bugatus, Weiner, and Grill-Spector 2017) found that during either a working memory, oddball or selective attention task, the task effect was limited to VLPFC and not seen in high-level visual cortex where responses were more driven by stimulus category than by the task demands, in line with classical view on category specific areas.
+One explanation for the same task effect seen in EBA and VLPFC here is that VLPFC contains flexible category representations (here body selective neurons) that are mobilized when the task requires it (Bugatus, Weiner, and Grill-Spector 2017).
+However, while this may explain the observed task sensitivity to body expression categorization in VLPFC, it does not address the associated task sensitivity in right EBA.
 An alternative explanation that would clarify that similar task effects are found in EBA and VLPFC is that the explicit task effect we see here reflects selective attention.
+Body category perception driven by selective attention to the expression might then have a region-general effect across EBA and